Taimkellizy/ArabifyByTaimKellizy/README.md

 # 🌐 Arabify (عَرِّب)

 **Arabify** scans HTML & CSS files and scores how well a page is “Arabified”.
-It checks AR-SEO signals, RTL layout, Arabic-friendly fonts & typography, accessibility (alt, labels, ARIA), and basic performance heuristics — then returns a 0–100 score, a categorized breakdown, copyable fixes, and a patched preview.
+It checks AR-SEO signals, RTL layout, accessibility (alt, labels, ARIA), and basic performance heuristics — then returns a 0–100 score, a categorized breakdown, copyable fixes, and a patched preview(Only for CSS).
 All processing runs client-side (no server, free, hackathon-ready).

 ## ✨ Usage (simple steps)
-Upload your HTML/CSS → click **Scan** → get a score + issues → preview auto-fixes → download fixed version.
+Upload your HTML/CSS → click **Scan** → get a score + issues → download fixed version(Only for CSS).

 ## 🛠️ Tech stack
 - Frontend: plain React with components from [**React Bits**](https://reactbits.dev), [**GSAP**](https://gsap.com), and icons from [**FontAwesome**](https://fontawesome.com/).